nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 Since Nuxeo 9.3, you can configure the settings and mapping by overriding JSON files in your custom template:

-- the default settings is located in `templates/common-base/nxserver/config/elasticsearch-doc-settings.json.nxftl` the important changes is that settings no longer supports an analyzer alias (the `fulltext` alias need to be removed)
+- The default settings is located in `templates/common-base/nxserver/config/elasticsearch-doc-settings.json.nxftl`.
+  The important changes are that settings no longer supports an analyzer alias (the `fulltext` alias need to be removed).

-- the default mapping is located in `templates/common-base/nxserver/config/elasticsearch-doc-mapping.json` the important changes are:
+- The default mapping is located in `templates/common-base/nxserver/config/elasticsearch-doc-mapping.json`.
+  The important changes are:
-  - type `string` must be rewritten to `keyword` (in place of `not_analyzed` string) or `text` (the `analyzed` string version)
+  - Type `string` must be rewritten to `keyword` (in place of `not_analyzed` string) or `text` (the `analyzed` string version)
   - `not_analyzed` is deprecated type it should be replaced by `keyword`
   - Type `multi_field` does not exists anymore, it must be rewritten as type `keyword` or `text`
   - `_all` is disabled.
-A custom `all_field` is used instead, by default all string fields are copied to this field, to not index a field this requires to add a mapping without the `"copy_to": "all_field"` instruction.
+A custom `all_field` is used instead.
+By default all string fields are copied to this field, to not index a field this requires to add a mapping without the `"copy_to": "all_field"` instruction.
   - Text field used for sorting or aggregating must be of type `keyword` or `text` with `fielddata=true` property
-  - Text field used with NXQL `LIKE` requires a `text` field, if the field is also used for sorting it must be `fielddata`, for instance `dc:title`:
+  - Text field used with NXQL `LIKE` requires a `text` field.
+If the field is also used for sorting it must be `fielddata`.
+For instance `dc:title`:
   ```
       "dc:title": {
         "type": "text",